deepjavalibrary/djl/docs/create_serving_ready_model.md

 option, because a `className` is still resolved against the application classpath while bundled loading is disabled.

-Note that when no `translator` property is set, DJL has to read the bundled content to discover the class name.
-With bundled loading disabled there is nothing to discover, so DJL falls back to a default Translator for the model's `application` rather than failing.
-Set the `translator` property if you want an explicit failure instead of a fallback.
+When no `translator` property is set, DJL has to read the bundled content to discover the class name.
+With bundled loading disabled there is nothing to discover, so loading a model that bundles a Translator fails with a message naming the flag.
+DJL does not fall back to a default Translator in that case, because a model served with a substituted Translator applies different pre- and post-processing while otherwise looking like a correct load.
+A model that bundles nothing is unaffected and still falls back to the default Translator for its `application`.

 ## Configure data processing based on standard Translator
 DJL provides several built-in Translator for well-know ML applications, such as `Image Classification`